Storing and Retrieving Variables

 [Calculate: value={A}+{B}, comment="Don't do this!"]

-Retrieving data using "Early Evaluation"
+Retrieving data using early evaluation

-- When you want to debug macros
+- When debugging macros

 Examples